Naphier/pm2_monitor/readme.md

 ## Notes
 Only tested on CentOS 7

+`.env` files need to have certain parameters.
+Make sure to check `.env.default` in both server/ and client/ directories.
+It's important the the client's `ENDPOINT` parameter points to the server app!

 ## Contributing
 Please do!
 Currently looking to improve the log reporting process so that the entire log isn't sent every cycle.
 Would also be nice to implement some generics for metrics for the app's DetailView.